-She is the author or coauthor of over 100 journal articles and several books including “Words, thoughts and theories” MIT Press, 1997, and the bestselling and critically acclaimed popular books“The Scientist in the Crib” William Morrow, 1999, and “The Philosophical Baby; What children’s minds tell us about love, truth and the meaning of life” Farrar, Strauss and Giroux, 2009.
-She writes the Mind and Matter science column for the Wall Street Journal.
+She is the author or coauthor of over 100 journal articles and several books including “Words, Thoughts and Theories,” (MIT Press, 1997) and the bestselling and critically acclaimed popular books“The Scientist in the Crib” (William Morrow, 1999), and “The Philosophical Baby: What Children’s Minds Tell Us About Love, Truth and the Meaning of Life” (Farrar, Straus & Giroux, 2009).
+She writes the “Mind and Matter” science column for the Wall Street Journal.
 And she has also written widely about cognitive science and psychology for Science, The New York Times, Scientific American, The Times Literary Supplement, The New York Review of Books, New Scientist and Slate, among others.She has frequently appeared on TV and radio including “The Charlie Rose Show” and “The Colbert Report”.

 In the last decade there has been a revolution in our understanding of the minds of infants and young children.
 We used to believe that babies were irrational,...

 The Scientist in the Crib: Why Children are the Best Learners in the Universe: Alison argues that developmental psychology shows that children use the same learning techniques as the greatest scientists, and outlines in detail just what those learning methods are like.

 What it's Like to be a Baby: Are Babies More Conscious than we are?
 Conventional wisdom suggests that babies are less conscious than we are if they are conscious at all.
 Alison argues on the contrary that recent neuroscientific discoveries suggest that babies are more aware of more of the world than we are.